datacarpentry/sql-socialsci/_episodes/09-Joins.md

 Before we look at the other join types we need to explain how the **Inner join** works and why it is so commonly used.

-As for all joins we are defining a relationship between two tables based on the data values in two columns, one from each table.
+To illustrate thAs for all joins we are defining a relationship between two tables based on the data values in two columns, one from each table.
 What that relationship is, is  given by the criteria in the `ON` clause.
 The value of the column in one table must be same as that in the other table.

 The table specified in the `FROM` clause is usally the table with the unique keys and we want to join it with the table in th `JOIN` clause which has a column which contain the key values, but aren't necessarily unique.
 Quite often they are not expected to be unique.
 They are expected to exist though.